This is most recent syllabus. Your final syllabus will be given during your first day of class

-In the last twenty years historians have turned with ever more interest to food as a key for understanding the past.
+In the last twenty years, historians have turned with ever more interest to food as a key for understanding the past.
 Italy is particularly interesting in this respect.
 Modern Italian identity is based, in large part, on food.
-And many Italian ‘staples’ from pasta to olive oil, from ice-cream to wine, from pizza to risotto, have interesting stories that give insights into Italian culture and Italian history.
-Our historical review will look at Italian food in prehistory, antiquity, the Middle Ages, the Renaissance and more recent times.
+Many Italian ‘staples’, including gelato, olive oil, pasta, pizza, risotto, and wine, have interesting stories that give insights into Italian culture and history.
+Our historical review will look at Italian food in prehistory, antiquity, the Middle Ages, the Renaissance, and more recent times.

-This four-credit class will feature not only more conventional power-point based lectures but also an extensive schedule of field trips and food tastings.
-The field trips include an overnight trip to Tuscany and Emilia-Romagna, Italy’s culinary heartland, and feature visits to Parmesan cheese, prosciutto, and balsamic vinegar cooperatives, as well as Barilla’s hyper-modern pasta plant.
-It is followed by a day trip to Rome to explore the Eternal City’s markets and trattorias, as well as a truffle-hunting expedition in the Umbrian hills and a day working the olive harvest.
-Students will also get deeper into Italy’s modern food culture with a series of seven food tastings, each a kind of culinary practicum that combines history and biochemistry with sampling a wide variety of foods or beverages.
+This four-credit class will feature not only more conventional Powerpoint based lectures, but also an extensive schedule of field trips and food tastings.
+You will gain a deeper understanding of Italy’s modern food culture with a series of seven food tastings, each a kind of culinary practicum that combines history and biochemistry with sampling a wide variety of foods or beverages.
 The food products that are the subject of the tastings are coffee, wine, olive oil, bread, gelato, and cheese.

 - Have a solid understanding of the role of food in Italian culture

 - Gain understanding of the emerging discipline of ‘food history’

 - Have an idea of the general sweep of Italian history